briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         and does not apply as described in subsection (d) of this section.

-    2. _(2)_ As the proximate result of committing a violation of any provision of any section contained in Title XLV of the Ohio Revised Code that is a minor misdemeanor or of a municipal ordinance that, regardless of the penalty set by ordinance for the violation, is substantially equivalent to any provision of any section contained in Title XLV of the Ohio Revised Code that is a minor misdemeanor.
+    2. _(2)_ As the proximate result of committing a violation of any provision of any section contained in [Title XLV][ORC Title 45] of the Ohio Revised Code that is a minor misdemeanor or of a municipal ordinance that, regardless of the penalty set by ordinance for the violation, is substantially equivalent to any provision of any section contained in [Title XLV][ORC Title 45] of the Ohio Revised Code that is a minor misdemeanor.

 2. _(b)_